-Market outlook, trends and relocation advice from real estate experts
+Market trends, home prices and relocation advice from real estate experts

-and represents a 34.3% year-over-year gain.
-To view the median prices for single family homes and condos/townhomes for each of Florida's city regions, be sure to visit our how expensive is it to live in Florida
+To view a breakdown of median home prices for each of Florida's city regions, be sure to visit our how expensive is it to live in Florida

 Median Prices of Florida Real Estate

 With so many people moving to Florida in recent years, this has caused housing prices to rise significantly in a relatively short period of time.
 This strong demand has also caused the amount of homes for sale, often referred to as available inventory, to remain relatively low at a 3.5 month's supply (a six month's supply is standard in a normal market).
 Additionally, as the majority of Florida homeowners have a mortgage rate well under the current 7%+ rate, many are choosing to remain in their current home with their low monthly payment, versus moving and taking on a higher payment, and this means fewer listings hitting the market each month.
 With less homes available to choose from, correctly priced homes are continuing to sell fairly quick after hitting the market and for homes in choice neighborhoods with good schools and preferred location, some multiple-offer situations are still occurring, but at a much lesser pace than was during the market peak.